sigu-training/clinical_genomics/index.md

 > You may use files provided as examples with this tutorial and called
 >    `Panel_alignment.bam` and `Panel_Target_regions.bed`.
 >
-> 1. Run **HaplotypeCaller** {% icon tool %} using the following parameters:
+> 1. Run **HaplotypeCaller** {% icon tool %} restricting the search space on target regions with "-L" option to reduce computational burden.
-> In case of analyzing a single sample
 >
+> In case of analyzing a single sample:
+>
 > `gatk HaplotypeCaller -I Panel_alignment.bam -O Sample1.all_exons.hg19.vcf -L Panel_target_regions.bed -R HSapiensReference_genome_hg19.fasta`
 >
-> In case of analyzing a cohort (e.g. family) of samples, the most efficient way to identify variants is a multi-step process, running HaplotypeCaller per-sample to generate an intermediate gVCF files, merge them, and then calling genotypes on the whole group, based on the alleles that were observed at the site:
+> In case of analyzing a cohort (e.g. family) of samples, the most efficient way to identify variants is a multi-step process, running HaplotypeCaller per-sample to generate many intermediate gVCF files, merge them, and then calling genotypes on the whole group, based on the alleles that were observed at each site:
->
->  To call variants run:
 >
 >  `gatk  HaplotypeCaller -I Panel_alignment.bam -O Sample1.all_exons.hg19.vcf -R HSapiensReference_genome_hg19.fasta -L Panel_target_regions.bed -ERC GVCF`
 >